Andwell

-Andwell is a village in the Basingstoke and Deane district of Hampshire, England.
+Andwell is a village and former civil parish, now in the parish of Mapledurwell and Up Nately, in the Basingstoke and Deane district of Hampshire, England.
 Its former range was divided by the M3 motorway; it is also bounded to the north by the A30 road.
 Winchester College has owned land in the village since the 1390s.
+In 1931 the parish had a population of 20.

 Governance

-The village of Andwell is part of the civil parish of Mapledurwell and Up Nately (where the 2011 census population was included) and is part of the Basing ward of Basingstoke and Deane borough council.
+The village of Andwell is part of the Basing ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district of Hampshire County Council.

+Andwell was formerly an extra-parochial tract, from 1866 Andwell was a civil parish in its own right, on 1 April 1932 the parish was abolished to form "Mapledurwell & Up Nately".

 Religious sites

 The village is home to the ruins of Andwell Priory, a 12th-century Benedictine priory.